 A juvenile parolee or sex offender may not relocate to another state before the receiving state accepts the supervision case.
-The only exception to this rule is when no legal guardian remains in the sending state but a legal guardian is in the receiving state.
-The sending state may issue a travel permit for immediate travel to the receiving state and may request that the receiving state expedite the transfer.
+The only exception to this rule is when no custodial parent or legal guardian remains in the sending state but does in the receiving state.
+The sending state may issue a travel permit for and may request that the receiving state expedite the transfer.
 The receiving state may not deny the transfer of supervision in this circumstance; however, it may choose not to expedite the case.
-For more information, see Rule 4-102.
+For more information, see Rule 4-102 and Rule 4-104.

 For a voluntary return of an out-of-state juvenile, the holding state fills out the Form III.
 The juvenile may sign an adult waiver if he/she has reached the age of majority in the holding state.
 View the Age Matrix to determine the age of majority in each member state.